Jopson engine

 As an example, the diagram showed that an engine running at 1,540 RPM on a 30 in. dia. airscrew with a pitch of 15 in. would develop a thrust of 9½ pounds.
 Fair enough if true, but of course the key question was whether or not the engine would actually turn a 30x15 airscrew at that speed!
 The diagram was silent on that point.
 Given the fact that David Stanger’s contemporary slightly larger-displacement V-2 could only manage 2,000 RPM on a 22x18 prop, it seems doubtful to me that Jopson’s creation could have turned a 30x15 prop at 1,540 RPM.
 A 25 in. dia. airscrew would appear to be somewhat nearer the mark.

-Despite all of the information provided on Clarke’s model (including his closing statement, “Note the neatness and compactness of the plant, also its high position and the large size of the propeller.”), what he notably does not provide is details about any flights made with the model.
-However, T. W. K. Clarke is known to have sold both model and full-scale airplanes, also being an active aeromodeller and a frequent contributor to “FLIGHT” magazine.
+Despite all of the information provided on Clarke’s model (including the closing statement “Note the neatness and compactness of the (power)plant, also its high position and the large size of the propeller.”), what these references notably do not provide are details about any flights made with the model.
+However, T. W. K. Clarke sold both model and full-scale airplanes, also being an active aeromodeller and a frequent contributor to “FLIGHT” magazine.
 This being the case, it seems almost certain that he had tested the engine and found it to be an acceptable performer, otherwise why spend the time and effort constructing a model for it?
 Since he undoubtedly did so, there’s every reason to assume that he must at least have tried to get the model off the ground with the engine running – it seems doubtful that he would publicize a model which he knew to be a non-performer.
 That said, if any record of such attempts exists, it has yet to be located.

 The Art Gaier Restoration